wey-gu/nebula-shareholding-example/README.md

 ![modeling](./images/modeling.png)

-There are various kinds of relationships when we checking companies' shareholding breakthrough, here let's simplify it with only two kind of entities: person and corp:
+There are various kinds of relationships when we checking companies' shareholding breakthrough, here let's simplify it with only two kind of entities: person and corp, and with following relationship types.

 - `person` can hold a `corp` in `{share} %`
 - `person` can be relative with another `person`